Skip to main content

 Work calendar

-MYOB Advanced includes a default New Zealand calendar on the Work Calendar screen (CS209000), prepopulated to contain statutory holidays but excluding regional holidays.
+MYOB Acumatica includes a default New Zealand calendar on the Work Calendar screen (CS209000), prepopulated to contain statutory holidays but excluding regional holidays.
 This default calendar can be duplicated and modified to suit the requirements of each region, including adding region-specific public holidays.
 Different work calendars can also be created for different working patterns.
 Calendars are associated with employees using the Employee Pay Groups screen (MPPP2250).

 A good example of this would be to create a separate working calendar for employees expected to work on public holidays.
 In such a case, public holidays in the Exception list may be indicated as a “Work Day”.
 Doing so will ensure that “Public Holiday Worked” pay items are processed when preparing a public holiday payment batch.